Minimum Energy Efficiency Standards

 - Develop an appropriate technology strategy for each estate or building, including anticipated energy savings and costs.
 Test, review and refine using pilot installations.

-- Project management & implementation – of all stages including development of technical specifications, management of the suppliers tender process, smooth implementation, commissioning systems and set up, and training.
+- Project management & implementation – of all stages including the development of technical specifications, management of the suppliers tender process, smooth implementation, commissioning systems and set up, and training.

 - Measurement & monitoring – measure at quarterly intervals and verify savings at 12 months, comparing to the original business case.
 Apply learnings from this process to any future implementation.